pmp-library/pmp-library/docs/remeshing.md

 ## Adaptive Remeshing

 Adaptive remeshing creates an adaptive mesh with varying element size depending on the local curvature of the input mesh.
-In addition
+The remeshing is controlled by the following parameters:

 - `min_edge_length`: The minimum edge length.
 - `max_edge_length`: The maximum edge length.